git-cdv/ClientServerAppBest/README.md

 # ClientServerAppBest
 Best Practices in simple Client-Server App

-MVVM
+* MVVM
-BaseFragment with ViewBinding & observe
+* BaseFragment with ViewBinding & observe
-BaseUseCase with Coroutines
+* BaseUseCase with Coroutines
-DI with Hilt
+* DI with Hilt
+* NetworkModule with Retrofit, ChuckInterceptor, RequestInterceptor